niranjfantain/fantainbuild/README.md

 2.)
 Open your bashfile

 3.)
-Add the below snippet to the end of your bash file,
+Add the below snippet to the end of your bash / Profile file,

       export PATH=$PATH:{the-path-where-this-project-cloned}/bin

 4.)
 Refresh the bash file using the below command,

-      source {your-path-to-bash-file}
+      source {your-path-to-bash/Profile-file}

 5.)
 Go to your project root directory and build the application